GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/define-install-strategy/index.md

   - demianrenzulli
   - petelepage
 date: 2020-05-12
-updated: 2020-08-20
+updated: 2022-06-13
 description: |
   Best practices for combining different installation offerings to increase installation rates and avoid platform competition and cannibalization.
 tags:
   - progressive-web-apps
 ---

-{% YouTube '6R9pupbDXYw' %}

-In the past, app installs were only possible in the context of platform-specific applications.
+In the past, app installation was only possible in the context of platform-specific applications.
 Today, modern web apps offer installable experiences that provide the same level of integration and reliability as platform-specific apps.

 You can achieve this in different ways:

 - Installing the PWA [from the browser](/customize-install/).
 - Installing the PWA [from the app store](https://developer.chrome.com/docs/android/trusted-web-activity/).

-Having different distribution channels is a powerful way of reaching a broad number of users, but choosing the right strategy to promote them can be challenging.
+Having different distribution channels is a powerful way of reaching a broad number of users, but choosing the right strategy to promote your installations can be challenging.

-This guide explores best practices for combining different installation offerings to increase installation rates and avoid platform competition and cannibalization.
+This guide explores best practices for combining different installation options to increase installation rates and avoid platform competition and cannibalization.
 The installation offerings covered include PWAs installed from both the browser and the App Store, as well as platform-specific apps.

+{% YouTube '6R9pupbDXYw' %}

 ## Why make your web app installable?